mstksg/inCode/copy/entries/io-purity.md

 While there is no "first" or "second", there is a `main`, which is the function the compiler/interpreter passes to the runtime environment as the computation we agree to run.
 "Order" arrives at this point.
+We explicity "create" an IO data structure and specify the ordering implicitly with `>>=`.
-In our last `main`, `print` requires the result of `getStringFromStdin`, so there arises the first semblances of "ordering": in the composition of different IO actions into one big one.
+More specifically, `print` requires the result of `getStringFromStdin`, so there arises the first semblances of "ordering": in the explicit composition of different IO actions into one big one.

-In fact, ordering is slightly more subtle and complex than this.
-There is a [nice blog post][ordering] explaining how ordering is implemented in the internal data structure of IO.
+As it turns out, there is a [nice blog post][ordering] by Chris Taylor illustrating how this wordering ordering could be implemented in the internal data structure of IO.

 [ordering]: http://chris-taylor.github.io/blog/2013/02/09/io-is-not-a-side-effect/